prdm0/ropenblas/paper/paper.md

 The `ropenblas` is a package designed to facilitate the linking of the library OpenBLAS with the language R. The package, which works only for Linux systems, will automatically download the latest source code from the OpenBLAS library and compile the code.
 The package will automatically bind the language R, through the `ropenblas()` function, to use the OpenBLAS library.
 Everything will be done automatically regardless of the Linux distribution you are using.
 Enumerating some advantages of the package:

+1. Everything is done within the R language;
+2. The procedure (use of functions) will be the same for any Linux distribution;
+3. The OpenBLAS library will be compiled and you will choose which build version to bind to R, regardless of your Linux distribution;
+4. The package allows you to install R $\geq 3.1.0$, also allowing you to install one more version, in addition to allowing you to easily switch between those versions;
+5. The linked versions of R will continue to be recognized by their Integrated Development Environment - IDE and nothing will have to be adjusted in your GNU/Linux distribution after using any function of the package;
+6. Unnecessary builds will be avoided.
+Therefore, if you need to switch between compiled versions of the R language, the use of binaries compiled in previous times will be suggested;
+7. If any errors occur, the functions of the package will not damage the previous installation of the language;
+8. If something better can be done or if a newer version of what you want to install (R or OpenBLAS) exists, the functions will automatically suggest that you consider installing newer versions.

-The `ropenblas` package is already available on the Comprehensive R Archive Network - CRAN, currently in version 0.2.9 and the project is maintained on GitHub at <https://github.com/prdm0/ropenblas> where contributors can find others details of the code, information, as well as being able to contribute with the development of the project.
+The `ropenblas` package is already available on the Comprehensive R Archive Network - CRAN, currently in version 0.2.9, and the project is maintained on GitHub at <https://github.com/prdm0/ropenblas> where contributors can find other details of the code, information, as well as being able to contribute with the development of the project.
 Information can also be found on the project website.
-On the website it is also possible to read the `NEWS.md` file with details of the versions and the focus of the current development.
+On the website, it is also possible to read the `NEWS.md` file with details of the versions and the focus of the current development.
 The site is deposited at <https://prdm0.github.io/ropenblas/>.
 Suggestions for improvements and bug reports can be sent via the link <https://github.com/prdm0/ropenblas/issues>.
-You can find out how to contribute to the package by accessing the `CONTRIBUTING.md` file at <https://github.com/prdm0/ropenblas/blob/master/CONTRIBUTING.md>
+You can find out how to contribute to the package by accessing the `CONTRIBUTING.md` file at <https://github.com/prdm0/ropenblas/blob/master/CONTRIBUTING.md>.

 \begin{figure}[H]